charmander/razorleaf/README.md

  - `gzip`: Whether the response served by `Template.prototype.serve` should be compressed, defaulting to `false`.

+ - `debug`: If `true`, errors will have accurate line numbers and filenames;
+   otherwise, a far more efficient means of execution is used to evaluate templates. (“Far more efficient” here means “one hundred times faster”;
+   be sure to disable this option in production.)

 ## Usage

     var fs = require("fs");